bluesnowman/fphp-saber/README.md

 ### [Fluent API](http://en.wikipedia.org/wiki/Fluent_interface)

-This library allow for a fluent API; therefore, methods can be chained.
-Most classes are not limited to just their methods, but also have access to their module's methods as well by way of PHP's magical `__call` method.
+Many data types allow for a fluent API; therefore, many methods can be chained together in one statement.
+Through the use of PHP's magical `__call` method, certain data types can access their respective module's methods as well as if they were instance methods.
 For example, you can do the following:

 ````
 $object = Int32\Type::box(7)->increment()->decrement();